ismailceylan/restorm/README.md

 const { end } = paginator.page;
 ```

-#### Normalizing Metadata
+#### Normalizing Pagination Metadata
-Rest APIs can provide various types of pagination metadata.
+Restful APIs can provide various types of pagination metadata depending on the frameworks, libraries and developers.
 The `Page` class normalizes this metadata into a consistent format, but we need to specify which information corresponds to which attribute and distribute them properly.

-We achieve this by defining a static method called `$pluckPaginations` on the model.
-Restorm invokes this method by passing the body of the response sent by the Rest API and the `Page` instance through the argument tunnel.
+We achieve this by defining a static method called `$pluckPaginations` on our models.
+Restorm invokes this method by passing the body of the response sent by the Restful API and the `Page` instance through the argument tunnel.
 We should then use these objects to ensure the necessary distribution.

-For example, while our post data may be provided through Django, our user data may be powered by Laravel.
-In those kind of cases, we can define the mentioned function separately in the `Post` model and the `User` model.
-Otherwise if all our data is being fed by the same framework, we can write it once in the `BaseModel`.
+For example, while our post data may be provided through Django and user data may be powered by Laravel.
+In those kind of cases, we can define the mentioned function individually in the `Post` model and the `User` model.
+Otherwise if all the data is being fed by the same framework, we can write it once in the `BaseModel`.

 ```js
 // models/base-model.js